webplatform/salt-states/README.md

   * We do have what we need to assign, enter them in this order:

         neutron floatingip-associate --fixed-ip-address 10.10.10.170 foo bar

+9. Before updating salt states, ensure you have all IP addresses

+  * Get on any VM, locally (notice `salt-call`) what are the IP addresses it has from its neighboors

+        salt-call mine.get \* network.ip_addrs

+  * Ask every VMs what they have (basically it asks every node to ask themselves to their neighboors what they have)

+        salt \* mine.get \* network.ip_addrs

+  * Force an update of the mine

+        salt \* mine.flush
+        salt \* mine.update

+  * If the previous flush didn’t work, in that case lets restart all salt-minions so it’ll listen to what we mean

+        salt \* service.restart salt-minion
+        salt \* saltutil.sync_all
+        salt \* mine.update

+10. Get the IP addresses of a VM

+  * All adapters

+        salt \* grains.get ip4_interfaces

+  * Only the eth0 adapter

+        salt \* grains.get ip4_interfaces:eth0